amitkumar0000/android-service/README.md

   normal Service  : will stop when stopself or stopservice is called

   Intent Service  : work on workerqueue model.
 Create a thread that read job from queue and execute sequentially.
-                  once done. stop itself as stopself is called
+                  once done. stop itself as stopself is called.
+                  Intent Service will not handle any asynchrous task result.
+It not designed to wait for any asynchrous task completion and return immediately after starting it

   sticky service : stick to system. restart itself if killed